MattyOL/Future_Forest-Project-1/README.md

 # Functionality Testing

+ When testing my site i used Google chrome & firefox which everything loaded correctly for me.

 * Jigsaw validator was used to test the sites css which passed with no issues.

 * W3C validator was used to test the sites html which passed across all pages with no issues.